rueedlinger/hive-udf/README.md

-Hive UDF (Lucene Search Spell Wrapper)
+Hive UDF's for Text Mining
 ========
 This project contains Apache Hive User-Defined Wrapper Functions for the Apache Lucene Search Spell API.